azat-co/practicalnode/chapter10/chapter10.md

 Winston
 -------

 Winston provides a way to have one interface for logging events while defining multiple transports, e.g., e-mail, database, file, console, Software as a Service (SaaS), and so on.
+In other words, Winston is an abstraction layer for the server logs.

-The list of transports supported by Winston include the following:
+The list of transports supported by Winston include the following: TK

 -   Console
 -   File